Azure/azure-sdk-for-python/sdk/ml/azure-ai-ml/documentation_guidelines.md

 ##### Accuracy

-- No broken links are allowed in reference documentation, and all links must be location/language neutral (e.g. no /en-us/ in links)
+- No broken links are allowed in reference documentation, and all links must be location/language neutral (e.g. no /en-us/ in links).
-- Docstring details should be aligned with type hints
+- Docstring details should be aligned with type hints.
-- Any code snippets should be defined in the samples directory in this folder so that they are tested during every CI run
+- Any code snippets should be defined in the samples directory in this folder so that they are tested during every CI run.
-- Constructors (`def __init__`) should return None, per [PEP 484 standards](https://peps.python.org/pep-0484/#the-meaning-of-annotations)
+- Constructors (`def __init__`) should return None, per [PEP 484 standards](https://peps.python.org/pep-0484/#the-meaning-of-annotations).

 ##### Completeness